 Experts agree there could be as many as 11 million victims of sexual abuse in the UK constituting a “national epidemic,” due to intra-familial abuse the true scale is unknown, as most incidents remain hidden and go unreported.

 We initially set out to learn from solutions that were producing measurable results.
 So, an ambitious insight research study was put in place.
 The insight reviewed government approaches, abuse prevention charities, academic studies and research as far afield as Australia, United States, and Canada through to Singapore, India, and then back home in the UK and Europe.

-We integrated this deep, insightful research and knowledge to make our foundations even stronger.
+Most importantly, we wanted to base our work on first hand evidence from victims and their families rather than rely on theoretical data.
+In the light of this, a three-year, global case study of over 44,000 victims and families was carried out, we believe to be the largest in history.
+We integrated this deep insight and knowledge to make our foundations even stronger.
 We learnt the most effective prevention strategies revolved around early-stage education and awareness.
-Using this approach we truly believe that 90% of child sexual abuse and exploitation is preventable, making the UK the safest place in the world to raise children.
+Using this approach, we truly believe that 90% of child sexual abuse and exploitation is preventable through education and awareness.

-Our Vision– to make the UK the safest place in the world to raise our children.
+Protect over 5 million children from abuse, making the UK the safest place in the world to raise our children.